koushikgampa23/AWS-Cloud-partitioner/README.md

     Use and enforce the use of MFA
     Create and use Roles for giving permissions to AWS services Use AccessKeys for programmatic Access(CLI/SDK)
+    Audit permissions of your account using IAM Credentials Report and IAM Access Advisory Never share IAM users and accesskeys
+### Shared Responsibility Model for IAM
+    Aws responsible: Infrastructure(global network security), Configuration and vulnerability analysis, Compliance validation
+    You: Users, Groups, Polices, management and monitoring, Enable MFA on all devices, Use IAM tools to assign permissions, Analyze access patterns and revise the permissions
+### IAM Summary
+    Users: mapped to a physical user, has a password for AWS console
+    Groups: Groups only contain users
+    Polices: JSON documents that outlines permissions of users or groups
+    Roles: for EC2 instance or AWS Services
+    Security: MFA + Password Policy
+    AWS CLI: manage your AWS service using command line AWS SDK: mangage your AWS services using programming language Access Key: Access Aws using cli or SDK
+    Audit: IAM Credentials Report and IAM Access Advisor(Lat access)
+### Quiz
+    What is a proper definition of IAM Roles?
+        An IAM entity that defines set of permissions for making AWS service request, that will be used by AWS Services Which answer is incorrect regarding IAM User? a)IAM Users can belong to multiple groups b)Iam users dont have to belong to a group c)IAM users have policies assigned to them d)IAM users access AWS with the root account credentials
+        Ans: D IAM Users access AWS using a username and a password.
+    Under the shared responsibility model, what is the customer responsible for in IAM?
+        a) Infrastructure security
+        b) Compliance validation
+        c) configuration and vulnerability analysis
+        d) Assigning users proper IAM polices
+        Ans: D
+### AWS Budget Setup
+    Search billing and cost management
+    if you see all the access denied for IAM User Login to root account
+    Search billing and cost management, now click on the username -> account -> scroll down and edit IAM user/role access to billing information
+    Give access to IAM User, Now IAM user can access billing details How to check bills
+        navigate Billing and cost management -> Bills -> search by month -> search by service Click on free tier to check what is free and how much did we we utilize Now Click on Budget -> Click on create budget -> use template(simplified), Zero spend budget, create budget Best to see the expenses 1)Bill 2) Free tier checks
+## Amazon EC2
+    Ec2 it is the most popular AWS offering
+    EC2 = Elastic Compute Cloud = Infrastructure as a Service It mainly consists of in the capability of:
+        Returing Virtual Machine(EC2)
+        Storing data on virtual drives(EBS)
+        Distributing load across machines(ELB)
+        Scaling the services using auto scaling group(ASG) knowing EC2 is the fundamental to understand how cloud works